arilence/dotfiles/README.md

 # dotfiles

 My personal configuration files.
-Always a work in progress.

-To install:
+Somehow they work together to make my life easier.

+### Installation
 - Clone repo to your $HOME
 - Run the install script`./install.sh`

+### Notes
+- At the moment, these files are OS X specific.
+One day I will make them work on *nix platforms.
-NOTE: Please change the user details inside of `git/gitconfig` before using.
+- Please change the user details inside of the file `git/gitconfig` before using.